- Livestock producers are facing serious threats from pervasive and invasive vector-borne diseases.

-AgriLife Extension’s Response
+AgriLife Extension Response

-The Texas A&M AgriLife Extension Service delivers wide-ranging educational programs focused on research-based livestock production and management practices, evaluation of technologies, improved decision making, water-use efficiency, and job training.
+The Texas A&M AgriLife Extension Service delivers wide-ranging educational programs focused on research-based livestock production and management practices, evaluation of technologies, improved decision-making, water-use efficiency and job training.

-- Programs for livestock operations focus on improved reproduction strategies, animal health, feeds and nutrition, forage production, breeding-stock replacement strategies, livestock marketing, and financial risk management.
+- Programs for livestock operations focus on improved reproduction strategies, animal health, feeds and nutrition, forage production, breeding-stock replacement strategies, livestock marketing and financial risk management.

-measured by the increase in net returns associated with adoption of certain management practices taught in 2015.
+measured by the increase in net returns associated with adopting

-- The increase in net returns resulting from the adoption and implementation of selected beef cattle management practices taught at the Texas A&M Beef Cattle Short Course and Ranch Management University resulted in a total economic benefit of $32.1 million.
+- The increase in net returns resulting from the adoption and implementation of selected beef cattle management practices taught at the Texas A&M Beef Cattle Short Course and Ranch Management University resulted in a total economic benefit of $5.9 million.